miguelgrinberg/Flask-Migrate/README.md

 [![Build Status](https://travis-ci.org/miguelgrinberg/Flask-Migrate.png?branch=master)](https://travis-ci.org/miguelgrinberg/Flask-Migrate)

 Flask-Migrate is an extension that handles SQLAlchemy database migrations for Flask applications using Alembic.
-The database operations are provided as command line arguments for Flask-Script.
+The database operations are provided as command-line arguments under the `flask db` command.

 Installation
 ------------